Proton Therapy for Prostate Cancer

 At Seattle Cancer Care Alliance (SCCA), we take a multidisciplinary approach to treating prostate cancer.
 As a patient at SCCA, you have access to all the treatment options currently available, as well as leading-edge therapies offered only in clinical studies.
 SCCA patients receive proton therapy at SCCA Proton Therapy, A ProCure Center, located on UW Medicine’s Northwest Hospital & Medical Center campus (view map and directions).

-For many men with prostate cancer—those whose cancer is least likely to progress—this disease can potentially be addressed with active surveillance.
-For many others with localized cancers, a number of different treatments can be effective options: open prostatectomy, robotic-assisted prostatectomy, conventional radiotherapy, brachytherapy—and now proton therapy.
+For many men with prostate cancer—those whose cancer is least likely to progress—this disease can potentially be addressed with active surveillance or watchful waiting.
+For many others with localized cancers, a number of different treatments can be effective options: open prostatectomy, laparoscopic robot-assisted prostatectomy, conventional radiotherapy, brachytherapy—and now proton therapy.

 For patients who require active intervention, each of these options has pros and cons in terms of the expected outcomes, the duration of treatment and recovery, the possible side effects, the financial costs, and the potential impact on quality of life.
 Learn more about prostate cancer treatment at SCCA.